ismms-himc/cytutils/README.md

 ## Sample Background App

 A user interface for performing sample background tracking is available.
 This interface allows users to upload FCS files and export a sample background report.

+The uploaded FCS files will undergo a pre-processing step that identifies beads, doublets, and debris.
+A sample background report is then generated and includes total event, total cell, and median channel values.

-Please reference the `sample_background_report.csv` file found under
+Please reference the `sample_background_report.csv` file found under `cytof_qc_app/docs/sample_background_report.csv` for an example report.
-`cytof_qc_app/docs/sample_background_report.csv` for

 ### App Installation & Setup Instructions
 1. Install R and RStudio